anmoljaincma/Used_bike_project_2_internship/eda.md

 sns.scatterplot(data=df, x='kms_driven', y='price', hue='price_outlier', palette=['blue', 'red'])
 plt.title("Price Outliers Highlighted (Red)")
 ```
-**Note**: All screenshots of graph are given in EDA docx file.
+**Note**: All graph screenshots are given in the EDA docx file.

 ### 📈 4.
 Skewness Check
 ```python
 df['price'].skew()
 ```
-**Note**: All screenshots are given in EDA docx file given in repository.
+**Note**: All screenshots are given in the EDA docx file given in the repository.

 The skewness value is positive, confirming the long tail towards higher prices.
-A log transformation may be considered during modeling.
+A log transformation may be considered during modelling.

 ## 👤 5.
 Price by Owner Type
 We compared prices across different owner categories: